yanick/blog_entries/sqlite-perl/README.md

 ---
-title: Embedding Perl in SQLite
 url: sqlite-perl
-format: markdown
 created: 2012-02-20
 tags:
     - Perl
     - SQLite
 ---

+# Embedding Perl in SQLite

 As you may remember, recently I took the fancy to [implement a TAP emitter in SQLite](http://babyl.dyndns.org/techblog/entry/sqlitetap).